lourdesrm/AvocadoMadness/README.md

 3. Bart Harris

 ## Questions to be answered:
-1. Avocado Consumption Trends by age (LOURDES)
+1. Avocado Consumption Trends by age
-2. Avocado Consumption Trends by region (LOURDES)(slide 3)
+2. Avocado Consumption Trends by region
-3. Organic vs Conventional Avocado Consumption (Slide 2)
+3. Organic vs Conventional Avocado Consumption
-4. Organic consumption based on socioeconomic status (BART)
+4. Changes in price by region/city
-5. Changes in price by region/city (slides 4 & 5)
+5. Do avocados follow national inflation rate or are they independent?
-6. Do avocados follow national inflation rate or are they independent? (slide 6)
+6. Avocado consumption based on socio-economic status

 ## Datasets to be used:
 1. Avocado Dataset: https://www.kaggle.com/neuromusic/avocado-prices#avocado.csv